NKonti/Quantitative-Portfolio-Optimization-under-Parameter-Uncertainty/README.md

 The objective of this project was not to identify the theoretically optimal portfolio construction framework, but rather to compare several widely used optimization approaches under realistic return forecasting uncertainty.

-The implemented Mean-Variance, Ellipsoidal Robust and Distributionally Robust Optimization models represent simplified and computationally tractable formulations that are frequently used in academic and practitioner settings.
-However, more advanced formulations exist and may potentially improve portfolio performance.

 Consequently, the results of this study should not be interpreted as evidence that sophisticated optimization techniques are inherently inferior to naive diversification.
 Instead, the findings suggest that under the specific model formulations, forecasting framework and dataset considered in this study, the benefits of additional optimization complexity were not sufficient to consistently overcome estimation uncertainty.